-10. Pension Plan
+10. Defined Contribution Plan

 The System has a defined contribution plan, Coffee Regional Medical Center, Inc. Employee Savings and Retirement Plan ("Plan") covering all eligible employees.
 Under this Plan, employees contribute pre-tax dollars into the plan with the System making a discretionary match of 100% of the employee contribution up to 5% of the employee's annual salary.
-The employer match was 2% at the beginning of 2020; however, the System stopped the employer match for the year in April 2020 due to COVID-19.
-The System reinstated the employer match of 2% in September 2021.
-The System contributed approximately \$247,000 and \$323,000 as of December 31, 2021 and 2020, respectively.
+The employer match was 2% at the beginning of 2022; however, the System stopped the employer match in July 2022, and has not reinstated the match to date.
+The System contributed approximately \$664,000 and \$247,000 as of December 31, 2022 and 2021, respectively.